-Antidepressant: A medication that is used to treat depression.
+Antidepressants: Drugs that are used to treat depression.

 Estrogen: A female hormone produced in the ovaries.

-Hormone Therapy: Treatment in which estrogen and, often, progestin are taken to relieve the symptoms caused by the low levels of these hormones.
+Hormone Therapy: Treatment in which estrogen and often progestin are taken to help relieve symptoms that may happen around the time of menopause.

-Osteoporosis: A condition in which the bones become so fragile that they break more easily.
+Osteoporosis: A condition of thin bones that could allow them to break more easily.

 Ovaries: Organs in women that contain the eggs necessary to get pregnant and make important hormones, such as estrogen, progesterone, and testosterone.